 After reading a book, it may take many months, or even years for the learning to truly sink in.
 Gathering information, sorting it with what feels right and true for each of us as individuals takes time.
 What if doing therapy or learning how our relationship patterns play out in present day was more common?
 Imagine what the landscape of romantic relationships might be if as a culture, we became devoted to seeking to understand ourselves and others as a normal step of transitioning into healthy adulthood.

-To me, it makes more sense to start before, rather than after troubles arise in our relationships to begin working on them.
-By taking an active approach to nurturing our relationship and communication skills, we’re showing our partners (or potential partners) that we are not only committed to having a great relationship, but that we’re invested in ourselves as well as the other.
+By taking an active approach to nurturing our relationship and communication skills, we’re showing our partners (or potential partners) that we are not only committed to having a great relationship, but that we’re invested in ourselves too.

 Inside the pages of these gems, you will discover:

 - More about yourself and your childhood wounds that could be impacting your ability to have a great relationship with someone.

 - How to give and receive love in the languages both you and your partner understand.

 - How to nurture a long-term relationship or marriage.

 - How to re-ignite or deepen the sexual chemistry between you and your partner.